Andrew Wyeth. Alfred's World.

 "Andrew Wyeth.
 Alfred's World." is the ninth and penultimate episode of the fourth season of the American comedy-drama television series Atlanta.
 It is the 40th overall episode of the series and was written by supervising producer Taofik Kolade, and directed by executive producer Hiro Murai.
 It was first broadcast on FX in the United States on November 3, 2022.

 The series is set in Atlanta and follows Earnest "Earn" Marks, as he tries to redeem himself in the eyes of his ex-girlfriend Van, who is also the mother of his daughter Lottie; as well as his parents and his cousin Alfred, who raps under the stage name "Paper Boi"; and Darius, Alfred's eccentric right-hand man.
 After staying in Europe for a tour during the previous season, the season sees the characters back in Atlanta.
-In the episode, Alfred moves to a safe farm and experiences difficult situations that seem to disturb his place.
+In the episode, Alfred moves to a safe farm and experiences difficult situations that seem to disturb his peace.

 According to Nielsen Media Research, the episode was seen by an estimated 0.126 million household viewers and gained a 0.05 ratings share among adults aged 18–49.
 The episode received extremely positive reviews from critics, who praised Brian Tyree Henry's performance, Murai's directing, character development, tension and cinematography.